wfpena/knowledge-base-system/README.md

 ```

 ### Algorithm Explanation
-Build a Graph (Adjacency List)

-- Fetches all topics from the database.
-- Constructs a graph representation where each topic is a node.
-- Each node connects to its parent (if it has one) and its children (topics where it is the parent).

-Perform BFS to Find the Shortest Path

-- Uses a queue to explore topics level by level, ensuring the shortest path is found first.
+1. Initialize BFS
+  - Starts from startTopicId and uses a queue to track paths.
-- Tracks visited topics to avoid cycles and redundant searches.
+  - Uses a visited set to avoid cycles.
+2. Expand Paths Dynamically
+  - At each step, it retrieves topic connections (parentId and childIds) using this.db.getTopicConnections(currentId).
+  - Adds unvisited neighbors to the queue, extending the path.
+3. Find the Shortest Path
-- Stops when the endTopicId is reached, returning the shortest path.
+  - If endTopicId is reached, returns the shortest path.
+  - If no path exists, returns an empty array.

 ### Complexity Analysis
-- Graph Construction: O(N²) (due to filtering for children, can be optimized with a map).
-- BFS Traversal: O(N + E) (where N is the number of topics and E is the number of connections).
+- Time Complexity: O(N + E), where N is the number of topics and E is the number of connections.
-- Overall Complexity: ~O(N²) in the worst case.
+- Space Complexity: O(N) for the visited set and queue.

+## Topics Versioning

+This versioning system maintains a history of topic updates by storing each modification as a new version while preserving the previous state in a separate table (`topic_versions`).

+How It Works
+1. Retrieve Latest Version
+  - `getLatestTopic(id)` fetches the most recent version of the topic.
+  - If the topic does not exist, an error is thrown.
+2. Create a New Version
+  - A new topic version is created with an incremented version number.
+  - The updatedAt timestamp is set to the current time.
+3. Database Update (Transactional)
+  - Main topics table: Updates the current topic with the latest changes.
+  - topic_versions table: Stores the previous version before updating.
+  - A transaction ensures consistency (BEGIN, COMMIT, ROLLBACK on failure).

+Benefits
+- Full History Tracking – Each update is logged, enabling rollback or auditing.
+- Data Integrity – Transactions prevent partial updates.
+- Simple Retrieval – The latest topic remains in the topics table for fast access.

 ---